henrysky/astroNN/docs/source/quick_start.rst

 I have found a bug in astorNN
 +++++++++++++++++++++++++++++++++

-Please use latest update of astroNN and if the issue persists, Please report to https://github.com/henrysky/astroNN/issues
+Please try to use the latest update of astroNN.
+If the issue persists, please report to https://github.com/henrysky/astroNN/issues

-I keep receiving warning on APOGEE and GAIA environment variables
+I keep receiving warnings on APOGEE and GAIA environment variables
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If you are not dealing with APOGEE or GAIA data, please ignore those warning.
+If you are not dealing with APOGEE or GAIA data, please ignore those warnings.
 If error raised to prevent you to use some of astroNN functionality, please report it as a bug to https://github.com/henrysky/astroNN/issues

+If you don't want those warning to be shown again, go to astroNN's configuration file and set ``environmentvariablewarning`` to ``False``

 Configuration file
 ---------------------